 The Bonds are issued pursuant to the authority of the Bond Order, Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended.
-At various elections held within the District between 1979 and 2019, the voters of the District authorized the issuance of a total of \$190,412,000 Waterworks and Sewer System Combination Unlimited Tax and Revenue Bonds for the purpose of constructing facilities to serve the District or for refunding certain of the District outstanding bonds.
-After issuance of the Bonds, the District will have \$75,038,667.80 Waterworks and Sewer System Combination Unlimited Tax and Revenue Bonds that remain authorized by the voters and unissued.
+At various elections held within the District between 1976 and 2019, the voters of the District authorized the issuance of a total of \$115,412,000 Waterworks and Sewer System Combination Unlimited Tax and Revenue Bonds and \$75,000,000 Unlimited Tax Bonds for the purpose of constructing facilities to serve the District or for refunding certain of the District outstanding bonds.
+After issuance of the Bonds, the District will have \$38,667.80 Waterworks and Sewer System Combination Unlimited Tax and Revenue Bonds and \$74,635,000 Unlimited Tax Bonds that remain authorized by the voters and unissued that may be issued for constructing facilities or refunding previously issued Bonds.